OR WAIT 15 SECS

-The American Society of Health-System Pharmacists has conducted a survey of more than 2,800 hospital pharmacy directors in the
+The American Society of Health-System Pharmacists has conducted a survey of more than 2,800 hospital pharmacy directors in the U.S. about how the flu vaccine shortage is affecting their ability to care for patients.

 Preliminary findings include: